SeanTang001/seantang001.github.io/index.md

 ### Experience

-I'm currently interning at **NVIDIA** for summer 2025 on the Autonomous Vehicles Platform Team, working on their Data Recording System.
+I previously interned at **NVIDIA** on the Autonomous Vehicles Platform Team, working on their Special Scenario Data Recording System.

-I previously interned at **SpaceX** on the Starship Software Team, working on the software responsible for performing checkouts tasks on the Raptor Engine.
+Prior to that, I interned at **SpaceX** on the Starship Software Team, working on the software responsible for performing checkouts tasks on the Raptor Engine.
 I'm lucky to have been part of the team during the historic [Flight 5](https://www.youtube.com/watch?v=hI9HQfCAw64).

-Prior to that, I interned with **Mainspring Energy** for two summers, working on various software components of the [Linear Generator](https://www.mainspringenergy.com/product/).
+Before that, I interned with **Mainspring Energy** for two summers, working on various software components of the [Linear Generator](https://www.mainspringenergy.com/product/).

 ### UCLA